-When I started my own agency last year I was in an unusual situation of needing to quickly sign a few new bands.
+When I started my own agency a while back, I was in an unusual situation of needing to quickly sign a few new bands.
 The previous 6 years were spent with quite an established roster and, whilst there were changes, there was never a time where I really had to take on a few new things.

 His trio, Phronesis, already had a strong European profile and I felt that this new project of his could quickly reach the same level due to a combination of his musical talent, intense vibe on stage and the fact that a lot of promoters I already work with around Europe know and like him.

 I also liked the fact that the project encompassed 3 generations of jazz musicians and felt that was something the international promoters would also be keen to check out.